Mohamed-abdalazez/Docker/README.md

     - In the CI stage, the feature is tested; are all test cases correct, or should it be reconsidered?
     - If everything is ok, the feature will be merged with the main branch, and it will be ready to go to the next stage, which is called CD.
     - That's it in brief.

+<a name="desc18"></a>
+## Docker Orchestration

+-  Docker Orchestration, its management layer, gives you more features than Docker.